as-pect/as-pect/readme.md

 # Usage

 To install `as-pect`, install the latest version from github.
-Once `assemblyscript` is more stable, `as-spect` will be published to npm.
+Once `assemblyscript` is more stable, `as-pect` will be published to npm.

 ```
 $ npm install jtenner/as-pect